 When considering a Waiver Request the SBOE may approve, deny, or postpone a waiver.
 The official decision of the SBOE will be posted on the Department's web page by case number.
-The SBOE Chairperson will let your local Superintendent know of the Board's decision in a letterthat will also be copied to the person of record who requested the waiver.
-Because you can attend SBOE meetings and because they are webcast live, you can determine the SBOE decision as it isactually made if you know the case number that has been assigned to your waiver request.
+The GaDOE will let your local Superintendent know of the Board's decision in a letter that will also be copied to the person of record who requested the waiver.